Dkaka/ORB_SLAM2_MacOS/README.md

 #### Dependencies:

 It was tested on macOS Big Sur 11.2.2 with Xcode version 12.4.
 Xcode Command-Line-Tool is required.
+(Latest version as of 25/03/2021, Xcode version should match system version.)

 ##### OpenCV:

 (Tested under Opencv version 3.4.13.
-Installed through Homebrew using brew install opencv@3)
+Installed through Homebrew using `brew install opencv@3`)

-Use brew info opencv@3 and follow the instructions to add OpenCV to your PATH.
+Use `brew info opencv@3` and follow the instructions to add OpenCV to your `PATH`.

 ##### Others: